simonhm/alma_lending_slip_printer/README.md

 ## Introduction

-This web-based lending slip printer allows library staff to select the lending slip reports (XML files) and print them.
+This web-based lending slip printer allows library staff to select the lending slip reports (XML report files downloading from ALMA) and print them.

 ## Requirements